personal injury lawyer in madison, wi

 Dan has resolved eight medical malpractice cases for 10 million dollars or more.
 These include over-prescription of narcotics (12.1 million), incorrect contrast material (10 million), vagal nerve injury (10.1 million), emergency medicine error (25.3 million reduced by cap to 10 million), birth injury (11 million), surgical error (17.3 million), anesthesia error (22.5 million), emergency medicine error (10 million).
 He also resolved three product liability cases for over 10 million dollars: defective automobile roof design (15 million), bicycle component failures (13.7 million) and improper pipe rack storage system (20 million).
 Of these eleven cases, four were the result of favorable verdicts and no offer by the defense in three of the four.

 He has served as president of the Wisconsin Association for Justice, as well as its educational arm, the Civil Justice Foundation.
 Dan served on the Board of Governors of the American Association for Justice, Wisconsin Association for Justice, and the State Bar of Wisconsin, where he also served as chairman of the litigation section.
-In 2008, he was named Trial Lawyer of the Year by the Wisconsin Association for Justice.
+In 2008 and 2019, he was named Trial Lawyer of the Year by the Wisconsin Association for Justice, being the first attorney to receive it twice.
 He also serves on the Board of Visitors at the University of Wisconsin Law School.
 In 1991, he successfully represented a Korean War veteran before the United States Supreme Court in Molzof v.
 United States, insuring the availability of future medical funds for this army veteran.